 So, the cost of NZS is the pensions paid in the year they are paid and that is unaffected by the presence or absence of the New Zealand Superannuation Fund (we have more to say on this in section 7 below).

 However, today’s taxpayers, through the government, decide on today’s spending priorities.
-A similar process will take place in 10, 20 and 40 years and nothing we say today and no institution we develop today, such as the New Zealand Superannuation Fund or the decision in 2017 to increase the state pension age from 2037, can change that.
+A similar process will take place in 10, 20 and 40 years and nothing we say today and no institution we develop today, such as the New Zealand Superannuation Fundor any decisions today on the future size and shape of NZS, can change that.

 We develop or refine today’s Tier 1 pension (NZS) based on today’s conditions (sustainability, fairness etc.) and we leave it to today’s savers to make their retirement saving plans based on what we know today.
 The cost projections show what that might look like in 20 or 40 years so that savers can guess the robustness of their overall expected retirement income provision (state plus private) and the contribution that NZS might make to that.
 Savers can assess the robustness of their planning and as they get closer to retirement, make appropriate adjustments to private provision.